colinobriencork/twitter_bot/README.md

 b. alarm2

-These two variables, which are set and the top of the module and used in the function below, define the two times where the app breaks from it's regular routine (of searching for and adding users) to do basically everything else.
+These two variables, which are set and the top of the module and are used in the function below, define the two times where the app breaks from it's regular routine (of searching for and adding users) to do basically everything else.
 The regular routine is to search for users and add them every 15 minutes (this constraint is made by how often the twitter api can be hit).

 c. query_dict